 The first step in battling the severity of postpartum depression is knowing how to spot the symptoms.

-By Kathryn McGrath, MSW, LSW, CD(DONA), LCCE, FACCE
+By Kathryn McGrath, MSW, LSW, CD (DONA), LCCE, FACCE

-The vast majority of moms with a PPMD are wonderful, loving mothers who are unfortunately experiencing a medical illness that is no fault of their own.
+The vast majority with a PPMD are wonderful, loving parents who are unfortunately experiencing a medical illness that is no fault of their own.
 While you can’t prevent PPMDs, the good news is that they are treatable, and you may also be able to lessen their severity by knowing how to spot the symptoms.
 Getting help early on and not waiting for the condition to reach a crisis point usually means a more rapid recovery and a happier, less stressful time for everyone.

 Above all, be gentle with yourself.
 You didn’t choose to have this illness.
 Give yourself credit for doing the hard work of labor and stay hopeful.
 The postpartum period doesn’t last forever.
 It takes time and patience, but with help you will soon see an improvement and ultimately a full recovery.